-- Stage 2 When an asset has shown a significant increase in credit risk since origination, the Bank records an allowance for the LTECL.
+- Stage 2 When an asset has shown a significant increase in credit risk since origination, the Bank records an allowance for the lifetime expected credit loss (LTECL).
 Stage 2 assets also include facilities, where the credit risk has improved and the asset has been reclassified from Stage 3; - Stage 3 Assets considered credit-impaired.
 The Bank records an allowance for the LTECL.